-When your child has a heart transplant at Children’s Heart Center—an alliance between Mount Sinai and Children’s Hospital of Philadelphia—your family becomes a part of ours.
+When your child has a heart transplant at Mount Sinai Kravis Children’s Heart Center your family becomes a part of ours.
 Our heart transplant program offers personalized care before, during, and after your child’s heart transplant.
 We are here for your child throughout childhood and adolescence.

 For hearts that are failing and we cannot repair surgically or manage long-term with medications, a transplant is often the best choice.
 The compassion of our pediatric cardiology specialists who work with your child facing a heart transplant is matched only by our skill in performing heart transplants.

 A heart transplant is surgery that replaces your child’s failing heart with a healthy heart from a donor.

 If a young heart becomes too weak or sick, the best treatment may be a heart transplant such as in severe cases of:

 - Congenital heart defects that cannot be repaired surgically or managed medically

 - Cardiomyopathies or other heart disease that severely weakens the heart muscle